bartek/hfxspeeds/B3N2H2/README.md

 Additionally, we can see what is more problematic: There is plenty of opportunity to go faster than the posted speed limit.
-We see that 15% of vehicles are travelling over 47km/h, with some reaching variances as high as 60km/h.
+We see that 15% of vehicles are traveling over 47km/h, with some reaching variances as high as 60km/h.
 It is further concerning that we see typical speeds increase for L2R (Left to Right), as vehicles speed up the slope.

-Prior to the installation of speed humps & tables, my concerns were that there was too much variance in speeds.
-That variance continues.
-It is clear to me that an optimal solution to reduce motor vehicle speeds would be to reduce the width of the road.
+Prior to the installation of speed humps & tables, the primary concerns were around the spread in speeds.
+That spread continues to be significant, and it is clear that an optimal solution would be to reduce the width of the road.

 This could be achieved by adding a side walk on the other side of the road without encroaching on existing boulevards and property lines.
-(TODO: Capture existing sidewalk width and compare tightening of road.
-Highlight loss of parking on both sides as a consequence)
+The existing sidewalk is 58 inches wide.
+If a similar sidewalk was implemented on the other side, the resulting road width would be near 300" (25 feet), which is comparable to traffic calmed streets like Liverpool (between 26 and 27 feet in width dependent on location)

+Depending on where the sidewalks are implemented and the resulting road width, this could remove the ability for vehicles to park on both sides of the road.
+Currently, vehicles may park on both sides with ample room for vehicles to pass through (single file).
+There is no shortage of parking space on either side of the road and the majority of homes have drive ways.